-Two pianos, three pianists, two composers and even some electronics as well.
+Two pianos, two pianists, two composers and even some electronics as well.
 This year’s Transit kicks off with two premieres by Daan Janssens and Frederik Croene.
 Each of them places the piano in a new context in their own completely different way.
 Electronics by Daan Janssens, and a dramatic and visual stage set by artist Karl Van Welden alongside Frederik Croene’s composition.
 The best from Belgium for 176 keys and 30 fingers.

 Frederik Croene (premiere) / Daan Janssens (premiere)